sunTiu/github.com/index.md

 4. **D. Zhu**, G. Li, and X.-P. Zhang, "Mirrored Arrays for Direction-Of-Arrival Estimation," In *Proceedings of IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2020*.
 5. **D. Zhu** and G. Li, "Robust Sparse Arrays with Multiple-Fold Redundant Difference Coarrays," In *Proceedings of IEEE International Conference on Signal, Information and Data Processing (ICSIDP) 2019*. **(Excellent Paper)**
 6. **D. Zhu**, F. Hu, L. Lang, L. Wu, and X. Peng, "Multi-Objective Optimization of Circular Lattice Arrays in Aperture Synthesis Radiometers," In *Proceedings of IEEE International Symposium on Antennas and Propagation (APS/URSI) 2016*.

-You can use the [editor on GitHub](https://github.com/sunTiu/github.com/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.